 In accordance with the Trust's guidelines, the Trustee solicited the formation of Regional Steering Committees ("RSC's") representing each of the five distinct geographical areas covered by the Trust.
 Each RSC is responsible for reviewing and approving proposals presented to the Trustee for funding.
+During a prior year, the cumulative disbursements of three RSC's reached the maximum allocated amounts.
+Accordingly, the RSC's for Comox Strathcona, Mount Waddington and Queen Charlotte Islands - Haida Gwaii were disbanded.

-All five RSC's were active during the current year and certain funds were disbursed or committed.
-The maximum amounts of funds currently allocated to the five RSC's were as follows:
+The remaining two RSC's were active during the current year and certain funds were disbursed or committed.
+The maximum amounts of funds allocated to each of the five RSC's were as follows: